The Bankrate promise

 - Watch for communications from your lender or servicer early in the year.
 You don’t have to keep track of how much interest you’re paying; your lender or servicer takes care of that and will send you the annual total on Form 1098.
 This should arrive near the end of January or sometime in early February, and should also include information about other deductible costs, like points or fees paid.

 - Do the math.
 You’ll need to determine if itemizing your deductions (your mortgage interest charges and any other eligible deductions) will give you a larger total deduction than the standard deduction.

 - Give your Form 1098 to your tax professional, or complete the Schedule A on Form 1040 on your own.
 All reported mortgage interest will be entered on line 8a, any unreported will go on line 8b and mortgage insurance premiums will go on line 8d.

 What qualifies as mortgage interest?

-The IRS general definition of “mortgage interest” is interest that accrues from any loan secured by your primary home or a second home.
-There are other costs and fees that can be included in the mortgage interest deduction, too.
+The IRS’s general definition of “mortgage interest” is interest that accrues from any loan secured by your primary home or a second home.
+There are other costs and fees that can be included when claiming mortgage interest on taxes, too.
 Here’s a rundown:

-- Any interest on your home – The property must include sleeping, cooking and eating facilities and can be a home, condo, co-op, mobile home, boat or recreational vehicle.
+- Any interest on your home loan – The collateralized property must include sleeping, cooking and eating facilities and can be a home, condo, co-op, mobile home, boat or recreational vehicle.